 To qualify for these exclusions from the definition of “prepaid program,” the prepaid product must not permit funds or value to be transmitted internationally or permit transfers between or among users of prepaid access, such as person-to-person transfers.
 In addition, unless it qualifies as closed loop prepaid access, the prepaid product cannot provide the ability to load monetary value from other non-depository sources.

-As described above, issuers, sellers and redeemers of stored value are currently required to establish AML programs and comply with CTR filing obligations; under the proposal, providers and sellers of prepaid access would need to comply with these requirements.
+As described above, issuers, sellers and redeemers of stored value are currently required to establish AML programs and comply with CTR filing obligations; under the Proposed Regulations, providers and sellers of prepaid access would need to comply with these requirements.
 As part of their AML programs, providers and sellers of prepaid access would be required to have policies and procedures to verify the identity of customers who obtain prepaid access through a prepaid program and would have to retain customer identifying information, including name, date of birth, address and identification number, for five years.

 Providers and sellers of prepaid access also would become subject to the same SAR filing obligations as other types of MSBs.
 In addition, providers of prepaid access (but not sellers) would need to retain for five years transactional records generated in the ordinary course of business by the payment processor or other party that facilitates prepaid access activation, loads, reloads, purchases, withdrawals, transfers, or other prepaid-related transactions.